 Both conical and flat burr grinders are a good choice when buying a coffee grinder.
 They grind coffee consistently and are easy to use.
 Although homebrewers would be well off with either choice, coffee professionals do prefer one over the other.
 These minor differences make one grinder more beneficial to buy.
 This is explained more below.

-Conical grinders are easier to dial in and they do not require adjustment as much as a flat burr grinder.
+Conical grinders are easier to lock in to the correct setting and they do not require adjustment as much as a flat burr grinder.
 This is an observation made by coffee professionals because they adjust their grind so often.

 For at-home brewing, it shouldn’t make a big difference since most brewers tend to use the same settings almost every time.

-Flat burr grinders tend to get more grounds stuck inside than conical burr grinders.
+Flat burr grinders are also harder to clean, as they tend to get more grounds stuck inside than conical burr grinders.
 The conical design makes it easier to get the grounds loose, whereas the flat burr design traps grounds better.
-This can vary from model to model though.
+This can vary from model to model, though.
 This is another minor difference, but it can change how quickly you use up coffee beans and how easy the grinder is to clean.

 The last difference is the speed of the motor.
 This was mentioned in the grinder’s general description.
 The conical grinder has a slower motor.
 The slower speed may seem like a disadvantage, but it isn’t.